jo-inge-arnes/simpleneuralnetwork/README.md

 # simpleneuralnetwork
 A simple neural network implementation

 Note that the MNIST-files in this repository is not really MNIST but a much more difficult dataset.
+The currently checked in learning rate in the console application is also very low.

 The neural network supports both ReLU and sigmoid activation functions.
 For ReLU, He-initialization is used for generating the initial weights.
 The models can be saved and loaded.
 The backpropagation training works well.